Encouraging Customer Enrollment in Demand Response & DER Programs

 Smart devices and WiFi have revolutionized how utility companies manage energy use during peak hours.
 As a passive approach, you can encourage your customers to set their smart thermostats, water heaters, and other appliances to avoid usage during peak hours.
 You can get more proactive by inviting customers to join BYOD-driven demand response programs that let you access their smart appliances.
 With enough participation, you can potentially reduce the number of times you rely on peaker plants to fulfill demand.

-To control devices in a demand response program, utility providers have two options: using the internet of things (IoT) to interconnect various smart OEMs controllable through a distributed energy resource management system (DERMS) or physically attaching a company-provided device to the targeted appliance.
+To control devices in a demand flexibility program, utility providers have two options: using the internet of things (IoT) to interconnect various smart OEMs controllable through a distributed energy resource management system (DERMS) or physically attaching a company-provided device to the targeted appliance.
 Keep in mind the material costs of a utility-provided control mechanism, which may be more costly and less efficient than using WiFi-enabled smart technologies.
 Still, in relying on smart technologies and WiFi access, you could inadvertently create barriers to customer enrollment.
 More on that in a moment.

 Consumers with distributed energy resources (DERs) like solar panels and batteries can also join renewable initiatives that let you manage their stored electricity when needed.
 During peak load times, utilities can utilize power from DERs and replace that energy during off-peak hours.
 Through reciprocal charging arrangements like the vehicle-to-grid (V2G) feature in many EV charging devices, customers never notice any loss of power or service, you can meet increased grid demand, and participants get a financial incentive for participation.